ReactMD/react-md-meetup-0/README.md

 Browse to [localhost:3000/webpack-dev-server/](localhost:3000/webpack-dev-server).

-### Doing the exercises
+### Exercise-only build

-When working through the exercises, run:
+An additional build exists that only includes the exercise slides:

 ```shell
 npm run exercises